 What Can You Do With a Nursing Degree?

 Having a nursing degree opens the door for many employment opportunities.
-In addition to becoming a nurse, graduates can work as paramedics, EMTs, or personal care providers who provide nursing services in their clients’ homes.
+In addition to becoming a nurse or nurse practitioner, graduates can work as paramedics, EMTs, or personal care providers who provide nursing services in their clients’ homes.
 Some of the best nursing jobs can be found outside of a hospital or office setting.
 Many of the highest paying nursing careers involve working in administrative positions.
 This allows nurses to use their years of experience to guide others who are working in the field.

 In addition to nursing, graduates can also establish a solid career in the field of education.
 Teaching future nurses the skills and abilities they need to be effective when providing quality care can be extremely rewarding.
 Nurses who have experience working in different specializations bring valuable experience to the classroom that they can pass on to their students.